84 Notable alumni of

 -

 Jodi Nunnari is an American cell biologist and pioneer in the field of mitochondrial biology.
-She is currently an investigator at the biotechnology company Altos, and Distinguished Professor in the Department of Molecular and Cellular Biology at the University of California, Davis and editor-in-chief of the Journal of Cell Biology.
+She is currently the director of the Bay Area Institute of Science, a founding principal investigator at the biotechnology company Altos Labs, and director of its Bay Area Institute of Science.
+She is a distinguished professor emerita and former chair of the Department of Molecular and Cellular Biology at the University of California, Davis while also serving as the editor-in-chief of the Journal of Cell Biology.
 Nunnari served as president of the American Society for Cell Biology in 2018.

 -